February 16, 2021 5 min read

 Hill considerably oversimplifies the path to success and riches, but he was onto something with the idea of a mastermind group, which is simply a group of like-minded individuals who come together to share knowledge and experience.

 Many mastermind groups today are run like expensive and exclusive clubs that you have to be well-connected to access or pay monthly fees to participate in.
 But it doesn’t have to be that way.
-Solopreneurs, start-up founders, and artist-entrepreneurs, too, can benefit from a mastermind by setting one up themselves — and it doesn’t cost a dime.
+Solopreneurs, start-up founders, small business owners and artist-entrepreneurs, too, can benefit from a mastermind by setting one up themselves — and it doesn’t cost a dime.

 For over four years, I’ve been part of such a group—we call ours the Mastermind Failure Club, because it ties together the concepts of the mastermind with a failure club, meaning that in addition to the group support dynamic, we aim for goals so ambitious that failure seems assured.
 We meet once a week and split up the meeting, so each person has time to brainstorm ideas, get feedback, problem solve and share progress.